 Agave americana L. is the correct and accepted scientific name for this species of Agave.
-It was described by Carl von Linnaeus in Species Plantarum in 1753.
+The genus and species were named and described as such by Carl von Linnaeus in Species Plantarum in 1753.

 I was given my two Agave americana plants from the owner of K&K Nursery in Cleveland, Mississippi in 2011.
 When someone gives me a plant I usually name it after them, so I named this plant Agave americana ‘K&K’.
 I had bought an Agave americana from an Ebay seller in 2009 but the leaves were completely different.
 The lower leaves of the Agave from K&K curled under and had smooth lines along the leaves.
 The plants from the Ebay seller grew upward and had distinctive patterns on the leaves.

-Information on the internet just made it more confusing because they were wrong I sent photos to Tony Avent of Plant Delights Nursery and Cheryl of Highland Succulents.
-Both of them told me the plant from Ebay was an Agave americana ssp. protoamericana the one from K&K was Agave americana.
+Information on the internet just made it more confusing because some were incorrect.
+I sent photos to Tony Avent of Plant Delights Nursery and Cheryl of Highland Succulents.
+Both of them told me the plant from Ebay was an Agave americana subsp. protoamericana the one from K&K was Agave americana.

 As you can tell from the above three photos, the Agave americana grows much different than the Agave americana ssp. protoamericana.
 The leaves have smooth lines and curl under.

 To read more about my Agave americana subsp. protoamericana companion, click HERE.

 We made it through our first winter together with flying colors and the Agave americana was glad to be back out in the backyard at the mansion.